NoxPirate/Ritik_pandey_Portfolio/README.md

-# 🖥️ Ruturaj Nawale's Portfolio
+# 🖥️ Ritik Pandey Portfolio

 Welcome to my portfolio! 🌟 Here, you'll find a showcase of my skills, projects, and experiences.